I run three separate technology-related businesses, and that means a lot of software and tools to help me keep everything running semi-smoothly.

 If it wasn’t Asana, it probably would have been Trello or Basecamp.

-This isn’t a software tool, it’s a service that offers expert virtual assistants, and my VA Danielle works on my stuff via this service.
+This isn’t a software tool, it’s a service that offers expert executive assistants, marketing specialists, and project managers, and my assistant Danielle works on my stuff via this service.
 Big fan!

 Infrastructure and meta-tools

 I use Zapier to tie together all the different tools and apps I use without having to write the code myself.
 I can’t recommend this tool highly enough.
 One of my favorite products of all time and I’m constantly discovering new powerful ways to use it.

 All the websites run on WordPress.
 Yes, it’s old and built on PHP that isn’t the best quality.
 Yes, static site generators are so much cooler and faster.
 I use WordPress for a few reasons.